co60ca/BBIL/README.md

 # BLE Beacon Indoor Localization Dataset (BBIL Dataset)
 # Introduction
 This dataset was created to facilitate reasearch into indoor localization with BLE beacons.
 Data was collected from September 2018 to May 2019 in two seperate locations.
-Several participants assisted with the experiment each carrying This dataset is released in hope that researchers will use it as a We initially collected this dataset noting a lack of available indoor localization datasets with labeled data.
+Several participants assisted with the experiment each carrying a BLE beacon and a smartphone.
+This dataset is released in hope that researchers will use it as a benchmark for indoor localization techniques.
+We initially collected this dataset noting a lack of available indoor localization datasets with labeled data.
 The dataset is being utilized by the authors for an upcoming paper that can be found here < insert link here >.

 The authoritative location of this dataset is < insert data repo >.